Janghyun1230/speech2speech_chatGPT/README.md

 #### Support languages:
 - Korean, English

-### Requirements
+### updates
-(update) I found pyaudio makes some issues with Apple M1 processor, so I replaced it with sounddevice package.
+(3/11/2023) I found pyaudio makes some issues with Apple M1 processor, so I replaced it with sounddevice package.

 ### Requirements
 ```